skiselev/micro_8088/README.md

   * AS6C1008 (U6) does not have TTL compatible inputs causing instability with 640 KiB memory configruation
     * Workaround: use CMOS transceiver U11, e.g. 74AHCT245
   * DMA doesn't work properly.
-    * This is due to A8-A11 address lines not beight latched.
+    * This is due to A8-A11 address lines not being latched.
     * Workaround: add a 74F573 latch, and connect AA8-AA11 and A8-AA11 through it